Bali airport closed as Agung volcano gushes column of ash

-The National Disaster Mitigation Agency said the airport closure began early Friday.
-It said nearly 450 flights were canceled, affecting 75,000 people.
+The National Disaster Mitigation Agency said nearly 450 flights were canceled, affecting some 75,000 people.

+“We hadn’t a place to stay for the night so we had to find something else, just took a taxi and stayed at a random hostel,” said a stranded German backpacker who identified herself as Louisa.
+“We hoped that we could leave this morning, but the airport is closed,” she said.

+Two small airports, at Banyuwangi and Jember in eastern Java, also closed because of the ash threat.

-The volcano began gushing smoke Thursday.
-Its alert level has not been raised and an exclusion zone around the crater remains at 4 kilometers.
+Agung’s alert level has not been raised and an exclusion zone around the crater remains at 4 kilometers (2.5 miles).

+The disaster agency said the closure of Bali’s airport is in effect until 7 p.m.
+It said the situation will be reviewed at midday.

 It had a dramatic increase in activity last year, forcing the evacuation of tens of thousands of people, but had quietened by early this year.
 Authorities lowered its alert status from the highest level in February.